Docker setup¶

 SILEX_SESSION_SECRET |

-(none) | Session encryption key; must be random and min 32 chars |
+(none) | Session encryption key, random and at least 32 chars |

 SILEX_SESSION_NAME |